kubermatic/kubermatic/hack/README.md

 ## publish-s3-exporter.sh

-Releases a new quay.io/kubermatic/s3-exporter Docker image; must be run manually whenever ths s3-exporter is updated.
+Releases a new quay.io/kubermatic/s3-exporter Docker image; must be run manually whenever the s3-exporter is updated.

 ## release-docker-images.sh